project-jue/jue/docs/architecture/LIES_01.md

 ### **Why This Architecture Allows Immoral Behavior**

-You're absolutely right: **immorality emerges at the Dan level**, not because we program it, but because:
+**Immorality emerges at the Dan level**, not because we program it, but because:

 1. **Goal Conflicts:** Different Dan modules can want incompatible things
 2. **Theory of Mind:** Dan learns that deception can resolve conflicts